Miss Kyriacou - Class Teacher

 · English – Time to get those full-stops and capital letters nailed!!
 We are doing lots of work this term on writing stamina so that we can write lots of lovely things next term!

-· In geography we will be researching the seven continents of the world and their connecting oceans.
-We will learn songs to help us remember them.
-We will also look at the seasons of different places in the world in relation to the equator.
+· In Geography we will be researching the seven continents of the world and their connecting oceans.
+Then we will focus on the UK as our island home.

-· Our Enrichment topic for this term are learn a new skill and games.
+· Our Enrichment topics for this term are, to learn a new skill and STEM.

 · English – we are now at text level.
 We are doing whole pieces of writing like diaries, letters, retelling stories, recounts and instructions.
 We expect that all our Year 1’s will be able to write a short piece independently by the time they leave Year 1.